 *Syn: Retinoid, Tretinoin, Tazarotene, Retinyl Palmitate, Retinaldehyde, Adapalene

 Rosehip Seed Oil

-Derived from the seeds of rose bushes, rosehip oil is prized for its hydrating, healing, and anti-aging benefits that helps hydrate, repair damaged skin, and protect the skin from daily oxidative stress.
+Rosehip seed oil, derived from the seeds of rose bushes, is prized for its hydrating, healing and anti-aging properties.
+It helps moisturize, repair damaged skin and protect skin from daily oxidative stress.

-Rosehip oil contains a wealth of vitamin A and C, antioxidants, and essential fatty acids (omega-3, linolenic acid and omega-6, linoleic acid) which aids in cell regeneration, boosting overall radiance, and firmer skin.
+Rosehip oil contains an abundance of vitamins A and C, antioxidants and essential fatty acids (omega-3 linoleic acid and omega-6 linoleic acid) that support cell regeneration, boost overall radiance and firm the skin.

-Due to its antibacterial, anti-inflammatory, and anti-microbial properties, it may help helpful for those suffering from acne, rosacea, eczema, and other inflammatory skin issues.
+Because of its antibacterial, anti-inflammatory and antimicrobial properties, it may be helpful for acne, rosacea, eczema and other inflammatory skin conditions.